1843 (O) Liberty Head Quarter Eagle - Large Date

 Description

 The 1843 (O) Liberty Head Quarter Eagle - Large Date is a Gold Quarter Eagle produced at the New Orleans Mint as part of the Liberty Head Quarter Eagles 1840-1907 series.
-The U.S. Mint produced 76,000 examples.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 76,000, this is a less common issue — ranked 6th of 8 mint variants by mintage, with 13% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Large and small date varieties exist for the Philadelphia issue.
+Four mints struck quarter eagles this year.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Estimated market value ranges from $1.1K to $31K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 4.18 grams, 18 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7732.
-The Liberty Head (Coronet) Quarter Eagle was the longest-running gold coin design in U.S. Charlotte (C) and Dahlonega (D) mint marks are collected as separate specialties.
-The 1854-S (only 246 struck) is a legendary rarity.
-The 1848 CAL. countermark coins were struck from California Gold Rush bullion.

 External References